Build-Week-HN/BE-John/README.md

 returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.

 This API is a mirror to the real Hacker News API with updated fields for some of the resources.
-It also provides new endpoints for accessing resources that aren't provided in the reac HN API.
+It also provides new endpoints for accessing resources that aren't provided in the real HN API.

 # Link to Hosted [demo](https://shielded-depths-48670.herokuapp.com/api/)